1112 Polonia: Orbit and classification

 Polonia is a core member of the Eos family (606), the largest asteroid family of the outer main belt consisting of nearly 10,000 asteroids.

 It orbits the Sun at a distance of 2.7–3.3 AU once every 5 years and 3 months (1,916 days; semi-major axis of 3.02 AU).
 Its orbit has an eccentricity of 0.11 and an inclination of 9° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Simeiz in 1928.

 Physical characteristics

 In the Tholen classification, Polonia is a common, stony S-type asteroid.
 In the more refined SDSS-based taxonomy, it is characterized as an uncommon L-type, which is similar to a K-type, the overall spectral type of the Eoan asteroids.

 Rotation period

 In October 2007, a rotational lightcurve of Polonia was obtained from photometric observations by American astronomer Brian Warner at his Palmer Divide Observatory in Colorado.
 Lightcurve analysis gave a long rotation period of 82.5 hours with a brightness amplitude of 0.20 magnitude (U=2).
-The asteroid's long period it is close to that of a slow rotator.
+The asteroid's long period is close to that of a slow rotator.